cjinlee/Getting-and-Cleaning-Data_W4/CodeBook.md

  - subjectNum represents subject ID number
  - activityName reperesents the name of activity
  - Rest of the variables represent mean and standard deviation of each measurement

+Notes on variables
+- subjectNum: Int from 1 to 30
+- activityName: Factors with 6 levels; (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)